Plant power: the impressive health benefits of a vegan diet

 Ein Glas gefüllt mir tomaten, Avocado, veganen Feta, Salat und Linsen

-Blood pressure under control: vegan power
+Blood pressure under control: the power of plants

-Diabetes: A plant-based solution
+Diabetes: a plant-based solution

 Ein weißer Teller auf dem sich eine gefüllte Aubergine mit veganem Crème fraiche Topping und ein Tomatensalat mit Zwiebel und Petersilie befindet.
 Daneben steht eine kleine Schale Crème fraiche.